 Income means housing

-During periods of economic growth, local construction of homes and apartments increases to meet the growing demand for housing — not met by for-rent and for-sale inventory — resulting from the voluntary turnover of tenants and owners.
+During periods of economic growth, local construction of homes and apartments increases to meet the growing demand for housing — not met by for-rent and for-sale inventory — which results from the uptick in voluntary turnover of tenants and owners.

 Reductions in local employment normally lead to lower rents and prices paid by tenants and buyers for the occupancy and use of all types of real estate, with rent for housing being the most stable.